huntdatacenter/docs/docs/do-science/faq/migration.md

 ### Will you migrate our storage volumes?

 Yes.
 We will migrate your storage volumes to the new location.
 This means that your data should be the same.
-For unamanged machines, you will be asked to choose if you want data to be migrated or if you want a fresh storage volume.
+For unmanaged machines, you will be asked to choose if you want data to be migrated or if you want a fresh storage volume.

 ### Will our CPU machine types be the same?

 Yes.
 We aim to move you to a new compute machine with the same machine type that you have today.
-However, the operating system will be fresh intallation.
+However, the operating system will be fresh installation.
 Therefore, you will need to install and configure software that you have previously installed in your current lab.

 ### Will our GPU machines be the same?